 Belarus in 5 days: What a businessman can do

-Belarus recently introduced a 5-day-visa-free entry for European citizens.
-Our video shows, how you as a foreign businessman can make the most of these 5 days for a Market Entry FAST TRACK for your business to Belarus.
+Belarus recently introduced a 5-day, visa-free entry for European citizens.
+Our video shows how you, as a foreign businessman, can make the most of these 5 days to fast track your entry into the Belarussian market.

 Day 1: Meet potential business partners in Belarus